 What Your Club Can Do to Start Being More Inclusive Today

-You can convey to those with limitations that they're welcome in your club with only a few thoughtful changes.
+You can convey to those with limitations that they're welcome in your community with only a few thoughtful changes.
 Merely moving machines to make walkways wider or including instructions for equipment in braille can make all the difference.

 Use the Americans with Disabilities Act (ADA) checklist and audit guide to help your business: